terrabrasilis/geoserver-cluster/README.md

 Afterrunning the cluster, some directories are created by ActiveMQ and GeoServer, but we should change a few things.
 So, stop the containers and go to make this changes.

 In the /gs_extensions/ directory, you must put the required extension to provide communication between GeoServer instances.
-Geoserver-2.15-SNAPSHOT-jms-cluster-plugin.zip is the required plug-in and its contents must be unzipped to a new directory in the /gs_extensions/ directory.
-Note in this example that there is a directory called activeeclustering and its contents are the ZIP file JARs mentioned above.
+Geoserver-2.16-SNAPSHOT-jms-cluster-plugin.zip is the required plug-in and its contents must be unzipped to a new directory in the /gs_extensions/ directory.
+Note in this example that there is a directory called jmsclusterplugin and its contents are the ZIP file JARs mentioned above.

 Therefore, following this example, we can add new extensions to the /gs_extensions/ directory whenever we want to put new extensions in GeoServer.
 After adding new extensions to this directory, the cluster must be restarted.